 DIPRIVAN® (propofol) injectable emulsion, USP is a sterile, nonpyrogenic emulsion containing 10 mg/mL of propofol suitable for intravenous administration.
 Propofol is chemically described as 2,6-diisopropylphenol.
-The structural formula
+The structural formula is:

-Propofol is slightly soluble in water and, thus, is formulated in a white, oil-Proporto is siignity soluble in water and, rius, is formulated in a wnite, oil-in-water emulsion.
-The pKa is 11.
+Propofol is slightly soluble in water and, thus, is formulated in a white, oil-in-water emulsion, The pKa is 11.
 The octanol/water partition coefficient for propofol is 6761:1 at a pH of 6 to 8.5.
 In addition to the active component, propofol, the formulation also contains soybean oil (100 mg/mL), glycerol (22.5 mg/mL), egg lecithin (12 mg/mL); and disodium edetate (0.005%); with sodium hydroxide to adjust pH.
 DIPRIVAN is isotonic and has a pH of 7 to 8.5.
 CLINICAL PHARMACOLOGY: